Wilton Harassment Lawyer

 What Are The Degrees of Harassment Someone Can Be Charged With?

 Depending on the circumstances, the criminal offense of harassment may be classified as one of two degrees, each of which can result in very different case outcomes.
-Most harassment cases are prosecuted as harassment in the second degree, the less severe variant of this offense.
+Most harassment cases are prosecuted in the second degree, the less severe variant of this offense.

 What Are The Potential Penalties Of A Conviction for Criminal Harassment?